-In France, the commercial closure occurs after a 3 years notice period, and it requires the same criteria as switch-off.
+In France, the commercial closure occurs after a 3-year notice period, and it requires the same criteria as the switch-off.
 In Portugal, Spain and Sweden, the commercial closure can be undertaken at the end of the respective notice periods applicable for the technical closure.
-Finally, in Italy, commercial closure starts at the beginning of the notice periods, and exactly at the moment when the decision, approving switch-off of specific MDFs is published on Agcom's website.
-In Spain, after the notice period, an additional "guard period" of 6 months is granted to allow for the migration of the existing copper users, if any.
+Finally, in Italy, commercial closure starts at the beginning of the notice periods, and exactly at the moment when the decision, approving switch-off of specific MDFs is published on